Sony A7R III versus Fujifilm GFX 50S

 |Sony A99 (⇒ lft | rgt)||Full Frame||24.0||6000||4000||1080/60p||25.0||14.0||1555||89|

 Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the A7R III provides a higher video resolution than the GFX.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the A7R III provides a higher video resolution than the GFX.
 It can shoot video footage at 4K/30p, while the Fujifilm is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A7R III has an electronic viewfinder (3686k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the GFX relies on live view and the rear LCD for framing.
 The table below summarizes some of the other core capabilities of the Sony A7R III and Fujifilm GFX 50S in connection with corresponding information for a sample of similar cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Sony A7R III (⇒ rgt)||3686||no||3.0||1440||tilting||YES||8000||10.0||no||YES|